tkmagesh/Ellucian-TypeScript-May-2023/Day-01/01-intro.md

         var emp = new Employee(100, 'Magesh', 10000)
         emp instanceof Employee
     ```
+6. As an "Immediately Invoked Function Expression / IIFE"

 ## Prototypal Inheritance ##
 ### One object acts as a base object for a family of objects ###